 Some of the easiest ways to lower cholesterol involve making simple changes to your diet.
 Eating foods containing added plant sterols can help**.
 One of the main benefits of eating these foods to reduce cholesterol is that they make it simple to replace foods high in saturated fat, like butter or full fat milk, without compromising on taste.

 This is why Flora ProActiv products contain added plant sterols – just three servings of our spread or milk drink a day, or one Flora ProActiv mini-drink a day, provide enough plant sterols to help actively lower cholesterol.
 For the best results, it’s a good idea to enjoy each of these options (including milk and mini-drinks) with a meal.

 Three servings a day of:

-- ProActiv spread.
-One Serving = two teaspoons, enough to cover one to two slices of bread, or to melt over a dish.
+- Flora ProActiv spread.
+One serving = two teaspoons (10g), enough to cover one to two slices of bread, or to melt over a dish.

-- ProActiv milk.
+- Flora ProActiv milk drink.
 One serving = 250 ml, which is about a medium sized glass.
-It can be enjoyed alone, or in tea or coffee.
+It can be enjoyed alone, in tea or coffee, you choose.

 One serving a day of: